magneticio/vamp.io/content/documentation/guides/deploying.md

 ![](/img/screenshots/tut1_deploy.gif)

-Alternatively, you can your favorite tools like [Postman](https://www.getpostman.com/), [HTTPie](https://github.com/jakubroztocil/httpie) or Curl to post this blueprint directly to the `api/v1/deployments` endpoint of Vamp.
+Alternatively, you can use your favorite tools like [Postman](https://www.getpostman.com/), [HTTPie](https://github.com/jakubroztocil/httpie) or Curl to post this blueprint directly to the `api/v1/deployments` endpoint of Vamp.

 >**Note**: Take care to set the correct `Content-Type: application/x-yaml` header on the POST request.
 Vamp is kinda strict with regard to content types, because we support JSON and YAML so we need to know what you are sending.